automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 and they would often repeat the same cases by hand.

 To me, this is just wasted effort and diminishes the value proposition of automation.
-We should strive to build robust automation and use the freed up time to test different tours or charters
+We should strive to build robust automation and use the freed up time to test different tours or charters.

 ## 4. Build automation early

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">4.
 Cost of test automation is amortized with every CI run, build more automation and early.
 You&#39;ll get more breathing space plus machines are damn good at these repetitive tasks</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1339945076433199105?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I wrote about this in an earlier post, but you should strive to write some automation early and put it in CI, you can very quickly run this suite to gain confidence about your system.
+I wrote about this in an earlier post, but you should strive to write some automation early and put it in CI, this way you can very quickly run this suite to gain confidence about your system.

 And trust me, Nobody, ...

 I mean nobody likes to run same 10 cases every 1 hour for every new dev build.
+Its much better to automate these and get them off your plate.

 [Further Read: Why you should automate tests early]({% link _posts/2020-03-21-why-automate-tests-early.md %})